Attendance and Punctuality

 If the fine remains unpaid then court action may result.

 Most students attend school regularly and punctually.
-Regular attendance to school will avoid any legal action being taken.
+Regular attendance at school will avoid any legal action being taken.
 ATTEND TO ATTAIN.